 YouLittleTarte shared this with DyingforChocolate several years ago, and I'm reposting this amazing recipe again in time for this year's holiday.
 Be sure and visit the rest of the wonderful recipes and stories at YouLittleTarte!
 Posted with permission from Nadine.. why mess with perfection!

-I made this dense delicious flourless chocolate cake for last year's Seder.
-People were so full by the end of the Seder meal, that very few actually ate any that evening.
+I now make this dense delicious flourless chocolate cake every year for the Seder.
+Last year people were so full by the end of the Seder meal, that very few actually ate any of this wonderful cake that evening.
 The host insisted that I take half home with me.
 All I can say is I gained about 5 pounds that week, as I nibbled away.
 You will absolutely love this cake -- Passover, Easter, or any time!

 I am a self taught cook and baker.
 With the exception of a couple of classes many years ago, everything I have learned to do in a kitchen has come by trial and error.
 And believe me, there's been a lot of error.
 But, as with anything, practice makes perfect, and while I'm not perfect I can read a recipe.
 Being able to read a recipe and follow directions is a key component in being able to cook.

 Do you know how some people think they are destined to write the "great American novel"?
 Well, on You Little Tarte, I'll give you a great couple of paragraphs.
 Every recipe has a story, and I'll tell you mine.

 A CAKE TO DIE FOR

 I have to start by saying that I look at Passover, which begins at sundown on April 14th, as a low-carb holiday.
 I'm not a matzo eater so I just do without the bread and pasta.
 It's a meat and veggie time for me.
 The only exception I make to the Adkins/South Beach approach to Passover is for macaroons, which I love year round, and this really decadent chocolate cake.